yuvrajchowdary/adrenaline-os/README.md

 # What is this ?

-* A simple kernel written in Rust for the purpose of learning Rust.
+* A simple Os written in Rust.

 I am following this : https://os.phil-opp.com/second-edition/

-# Status.

-* For now, it just prints "Hello SimbaOS"